 - Surgery is required in complicated cases: intestinal perforation or volvulus

-- Small bowel obstruction may also occur in older children and adults.
+- Small bowel obstruction can also occur in older children and adults.

 We list the most important complications.
 The selection is not exhaustive.